tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 CE-AC-PE points of attachment, the connectivity matrix, and the SLOs/SLEs as described in {{?RFC9543}}.
-These capabilities are always provided based on a Service Level Agreement (SLA) between the network slice costumer and the provider.
+These capabilities are always provided based on a Service Level Agreement (SLA) between the network slice customer and the provider.

 This defines the traffic flows that need to be supported when the slice is realized.
 Depending on the mechanism and